RedcentricCyber/Control-Alt-Defeat/README.md

 Also note:
 * Please make sure explanations are helpful to candidates revision and help them understand why an answer is correct.
 * I want at least 5 questions per skill
+* Please ensure all the options (incorrect and correct) are similar length/verbosity
 ```

 **Key fields:**